RealWear raises $80 million for AR headset for connected workers

 “The augmented reality enterprise market has experienced a great deal of hype, but long-term, real-world solutions have been thin on the ground,” said Tom Mainelli, an analyst at IDC Group, in a statement.
 “RealWear smartly recognized the need for a no-nonsense head-mounted display and has delivered no-frills products that help frontline workers to get their jobs done more safely and efficiently.”

 Among the company’s customers are Colgate, Shell, Uros, Globalfoundries, Airbus, and BMW.
-To date, the company has raised more than $100 million.
-It has 110 employees.
+The company has 110 employees and has raised more than $100 million, to date.